 Building Authentic Connections with Family, Peers, and Therapists

-Moreover, teens build caring and supportive relationships with peers and mentors, while healing the parent-child relationship through our groundbreaking Attachment-Based Family Therapy approach.
+Moreover, teens build caring and supportive relationships with peers and care providers, while healing the parent-child relationship.
 We recognize that involving the family in the treatment process is an essential part of achieving long-term, sustainable healing, and that authentic connections are at the heart of the healing journey.

 Once our clients are ready to leave treatment, clinicians work with the family to create a comprehensive plan for continuing care after discharge.
 This typically includes a Partial Hospitalization Program, Intensive Outpatient Program, or another type of Virginia mental health services.